sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 - Success rates for each approach
 - Prioritized recommendations

+> 💡 **WHY THIS MATTERS TO VP OF CUSTOMER SUCCESS:**
+> - **Institutional knowledge captured**: New CSMs don't have to learn from scratch
-> 💡 **Value Driver:** *"The agent just searched our best practices and gave me a prioritized action plan.
-This turns data into action."*
+> - The agent searched your best practices and gave a **prioritized action plan**
+> - This turns data into **prescriptive action**, not just dashboards

+**Talking Point:** *"The agent just searched our best practices knowledge base.
+This is institutional knowledge—accessible to every CSM, not locked in someone's head."*

 ---

-### Prompt 4: Content Recommendations
+### Prompt 3: Content Recommendations
 ```
 What content should we recommend to improve patient engagement for diabetes patients?
 ```